-The SUBMIT command allows CP/M commands to be batched together for automatic processing.
 The ufn given in the SUBMIT command must be the filename of a file which exists on the currently logged disk, with an assumed file type of "SUB."
 The SUB file contains CP/M prototype commands, with possible parameter substitution.
-The actual parameters parm#1 ... parm#n are substituted into the prototype commands, and, if no errors occur, the file of substituted commands are processed sequentially by CP/M. The prototype command file is created using the ED program, with interspersed "\$" parameters of the form corresponding to the number of actual parameters which will be included when the file is submitted for execution.
-When the SUBMIT transient is executed, the actual parameters parm#1 ... parm#n are paired with the formal parameters \$1 ... \$n in the prototype commands.
+The actual parameters parm $#1 \dots$ parm #n are substituted into the prototype commands, and, if no errors occur, the file of substituted commands is processed sequentially by CP/M.

+The prototype command file is created using the ED program, with interspersed "\$" parameters of the form corresponding to the number of actual parameters which will be included when the file is submitted for execution.
+When the SUBMIT transient is executed, the actual parameters parm $#1 \dots$ parm #n are paired with the formal parameters \$1 ...\$n in the prototype commands.
 If the number of formal and actual parameters does not correspond, then the submit function is aborted with an error message at the console.
 The SUBMIT function creates a file of substituted commands with the name on the logged disk.
 When the system reboots (at the termination of the SUBMIT), this command file is read by the CCP as a source of input, rather than the console.
 If the SUBMIT function is performed on any disk other than drive A, the commands are not processed until the disk is inserted into drive A and the system reboots.
 Further, the user can abort command processing at any time by typing a rubout when the command is read and echoed.
 In this case, the \$\$\$.SUB file is removed, and the subsequent commands come from the console.
 Command processing is also aborted if the CCP detects an error in any of the commands.
 Programs which execute under CP/M can abort processing of command files when error conditions occur by simply erasing any existing \$\$\$.SUB file.